 24 April 2019: Poster boy of Nepalese cricket, Sandeep Lamichhane, is so frustrated with the current set up of the World Cup that he longs to see the day when “big cricketing nations” get thrashed by some “under-rated” team.

-This, he told AFP, will be a huge encouragement for smaller and upcoming national cricketing teams like that of his own country.
+This, he told global news agency AFP, will be a huge encouragement for smaller and upcoming national cricket teams like that of his own country.

 In his recent interview with the news service, Mr Lamichhane maintained that World Cup comes after waiting four years but “an emerging nation” like Nepal cannot “achieve their biggest dreams there” because the current set up of the World Cup allows only 10 teams.